Dan Doubiago

-Daniel Clarke Doubiago (born September 25, 1960) is a former American football offensive tackle who played one season for the Kansas City Chiefs in 1987 as a replacement player.
+Daniel Clarke Doubiago (born September 25, 1960) is an American former professional football offensive tackle who played one season for the Kansas City Chiefs in 1987 as a replacement player.
 He also played two seasons in the USFL.

 Early life

-Doubiago was born on September 25, 1960 in Escondido, California.
+Doubiago was born on September 25, 1960, in Escondido, California.
 He went to high school at Mendocino (CA).

 College career

 He played college football at Utah, where he was a tight end.
 In 1979 he had one catch for nine yards.
 In 1980 he had three catches for 47 yards and two touchdowns.

 Professional career

 Pittsburgh Maulers

 In 1984 he played for the Pittsburgh Maulers of the USFL.
 He played in 14 games and started 5 of them.

 Los Angeles Express

 In 1985 he played for the Los Angeles Express of the USFL.

 Orlando Renegades

 He also played for the Orlando Renegades in 1985.

 Kansas City Chiefs

 He played three games with the Kansas City Chiefs in 1987 as a replacement player.
 In the three games that he played in, the Chiefs were outscored by 69.
 He played in week 4, 5 and 6.
 He did not play in any games afterwards.